elvis-epx/IoT/README.md

 implementation, the program waits enough time to fill the pipes between pump and sensor.

-Using 5 swtich sensors plus the inflow sensor, we need a grand total of 8 wires, and an Ethernet cable is enough to connect the water tank to the controller.
+Using 5 switch sensors plus the inflow sensor, we need a grand total of 8 wires, and an Ethernet cable is enough to connect the water tank to the controller.